 Because many German Shepherds suffer from joint issues, especially older dogs, I can not recommend swimming enough as an ideal low impact activity.
 All my dogs have enjoyed swimming and going to the sea or a lake nearby was always a nice day out for me.

 If your dog is not used to swimming, ease them into it and just go with them in the water, no rushing and never drop them into the deep end.
 The best way is to start from a level beach or a lake with a gradual deepening shoreline.
 Some water crazy dogs will always dive right in, but others are more careful.

 One of my dogs that didn't like swimming, in the beginning, I carried into the water, but never farther than where he could still touch the bottom with his feet.
 After a couple of attempts (spread of weeks) and waiting for him with his toy in the water he gradually pushed his own limits.

 It’s not just the dog that has a role to fulfill when you took on a contract of owning them - you have a role, too, and that means that you have to take good care of your dog.
 German Shepherds are among the most energetic and active dogs in the world, so owning one means that you have to take time to make sure that they get plenty of exercise.

-This isn’t always a chore, and there are a lot of fun things that you can do with your shepherd.
+Doing activities with your German Shepherd isn’t a chore, and there are a lot of fun things that you can do with your dog.
 Hopefully, we’ve helped you find something that you two will enjoy.